BarbyKelly/project-5/README.md

   - Buttons below quantity:
     - 'Continue Shopping' and 'Add to Cart'
-      - Click on 'Continue Shopping' brings User to the page with all of the Products, Art and Photos
+      - Clicking **Continue Shopping** brings User to the page with all of the Products, Art and Photos
-      - Click and 'Add to Cart', adds the product to the cart, with selected size and quantity
+      - Clicking **Add to Cart**, adds the product to the cart, with selected size and quantity

 ### Search Icon/Search Form